 You can change your ADSL Router's username and password by clicking on User Management.
-From here you can change the login name and password for Admin and Normal User.
+From here you can change the login name and password.
 You can also change the idle timeout; you will need to log back onto the ADSL Router once the timeout expires.